coder-inbox/code-inbox-server/README.md

 By setting these environment variables, your project will have the necessary credentials to connect to your MongoDB cluster and interact with your database.
 This configuration allows your application to store and retrieve data from MongoDB seamlessly.

+> **Note**<br>
-Please note that keeping your MongoDB credentials secure is crucial to maintaining the security of your database.
+Keeping your MongoDB credentials secure is crucial to maintaining the security of your database.
 In a production environment, consider using more secure access controls and practices.

 ### 5. Create a Deta Account and Configure Data Storage